parse-community/docs/_includes/parse-server/push-notifications-ios.md

-First you will need to set up your app to use Parse Server.
-Go through the [Parse iOS QuickStart](https://parse.com/apps/quickstart##parse_data/mobile/ios) first and come back here once your app is connected to Parse Server.

 #### Register Device for Push Notifications

 Open up your `AppDelegate.swift`, `AppDelegate.m`, or `AppDelegate.cs` file and make your app register for remote notifications by adding the following in your `application:didFinishLaunchingWithOptions:` function: